efar301/learn-pytorch/README.md

 - [GPU and Device Management](./models/getting-started/non_cpu_devices.ipynb)
 <!-- - [Advanced Topics: Custom Datasets, Transforms, Schedulers](./advanced_topics.ipynb) -->

+Follow the table of contents for a suggested learning guide.

 ## Contributions

-Feel free to make a pull request if you would like to change anything
+Feel free to make a pull request if you would like to change anything.